-In 1964 the Baltimore Light became the first and only lighthouse powered by nuclear energy.
-Two years later the reactor was removed and a conventional electric generator was installed.
+On May 20, 1964 the Baltimore Light became the first and only lighthouse powered by nuclear energy.
+Two years later the reactor was removed, and a conventional electric generator was installed.
 Today the lighthouse is operated by solar power.
-It is accessible only by boat.

 The lighthouse was listed on the National Register of Historic Places on December 2, 2002 and was eventually sold in 2006 at a price of $260,000 to a partnership of four couples.

 Keepers: John Berentson (1908 – ?), David W. Collison (1916 – 1917), Oscar P. Olsen (1917 – 1918), John Spence (1918 – 1921), Thomas P. Midgett (1921 – 1923)

 Assistant Keepers: W. T. Midgett (1908 – 1909), George A. Dow (1909), J. T. Parks (1909), Gary E. Powell (1910), Frederick Raabe (1910 – 1911), George W. Adams (1911), Hans Simonsen (1911 – 1912), John D. Burton (1912), D. L. Barnett (1912), John D. Brady (1912 – 1913), Oscar P. Olsen (1913 – 1917), Robert Kuhn (1917 – 1919), Olaf Johnson (1919), John W. Gaither (1919), John W. Higbee (1919 – 1920), John E. Hudgins (1920), Henry L. Mathews (1921), John E. Stubbs (1921), Edward Linton (1921)